 Austin Burn Injury Attorney

 While our injury attorneys know that most people only sustain minor burns, such as sunburns, throughout their lives, we also know that, sadly, some must deal with the debilitating repercussions of more severe burns.
-These burns can not only cause severe pain for the victim but also potentially life-long problems, such as disfigurement, emotional scarring, amputation, and paralysis.
+These burns can not only cause severe pain for the victim but also potentially lifelong problems, such as disfigurement, emotional scarring, amputation, and paralysis.

 In addition to physical ailments, burn injuries often lead to significant psychological difficulties, including post-traumatic stress disorder (PTSD), anxiety, and depression.
 Recognizing the comprehensive impact of such injuries, our team focuses on securing compensation beyond immediate medical expenses to cover long-term therapy and care.

-We recovered $1.55 million for the victim of an explosion burn injury as well as $11 million for another burn victim.
+We recovered $1.55 million for the victim of an explosion burn injury, as well as $11 million for another burn victim.

 The lawyers at the Law Offices of Vic Feazell, P.C. understand how devastating these injuries can be, especially when they could have been prevented had the party responsible only acted more carefully.